On My Art

 So I decided to focus on what I call “imaginative narrative art” – artwork that attempts to draw from people an imaginative act of story-telling inspired by illustrations of rich, though only glimpsed, worlds.
 These worlds are usually a blend of the natural and surreal, and are all interconnected.
 I incorporate fragments of the real world, but mix them up.
 There may be parts of historical cities, with encroaching elements of the natural world.
 Many different cultures may intertwine on the same page.
 Characters may be human or animal.
 Through illustration I came to know the power of anthropomorphism, the use of an animal substitute for a human character.
 I found these characters to be the ones that excited the most diverse storytelling.
 Because such characters are free of gender, age and nationality – people would take their cues from the actions and environment of the image, and involve their own ideas and preconceptions of those animals.
 Thus, a solitary rabbit in a coat sitting in a café can elicit laughter or tears depending on the viewer.
 What they “see” is unique, because so much of their experience is brought by their own imaginations and the connections they forge.

 Between regular books, I worked on my sketchbooks and presented them to publishers and friends in the industry.
 I am particularly grateful to Neil Gaiman who a decade ago encouraged me to continue with this work with the (as it turns out, prescient) pronouncement “one day we will work together”.
 However, although publishers were genuinely supportive of my artwork, they were not confident that such a book would find a market.
 Finally, in 2018 I began to collaborate with author and publisher Kobi Yamada.
-Through conversations with Kobi, we explored the ideas of imaginative narrative art and the act of storytelling – ideas which slowly coalesced into my latest book to be called “The Storyteller’s Handbook” (the title was his idea).
+Through conversations with Kobi, we explored the ideas of imaginative narrative art and the act of storytelling – ideas which slowly coalesced into my latest book “The Storyteller’s Handbook”.

 In this book the artworks are created as complete worlds with incomplete narratives, thus involving the reader in the storytelling.
 Additional characters move through the pages, symbolism abounds and the worlds are a peculiar blend of the familiar and fantastical that continually challenge the viewer to make sense of what they are seeing.
 My aim is not to tell stories, but to offer worlds, moments and seeds to help readers recognise and grow the stories they carry within themselves.
 To do this I have created fifty-two visions of different worlds.
 I hope that at least some will kindle wonder within the reader, and in that moment of wondering, free the reader to leap into their own imaginative stories.
 The book is introduced through a short story on the act of story telling by Neil Gaiman.
 It is a perfect and gentle welcome for what is to come.
 I have also contributed a letter to the reader and scattered some thoughts on story-telling, if people want to pause and ruminate.